 Before starting writing your report, establish the goals and the audience.
 Knowing who you want to direct it to is key in its elaboration, from the tone, vocabulary/jargon you choose to the data you will focus on.
 A report to external stakeholders, to the CEOs or to the technical engineers’ team will be drastically different from one another.

 Likewise, the scope varies according to the objective of the report.
-State beforehand the needs and goals, to direct you in the right path.
-It should be impartial, objective, with a planned presentation.
+State beforehand the needs and goals, to direct you on the right path.
+It should be impartial, objective, with a planned presentation or dashboard reporting tool which enables an interactive flow of data and immediate access to every information needed to generate clear findings.
+Some good example of a business report you can find later in the article.

 To help you write your report, let’s go over some step you should not miss.

-- Determine and state the purpose: as we stated in the previous paragraph, defining your goals according to the needs.
+- Determine and state the purpose: as we stated in the previous paragraph, defining your goals according to the needs of your audience is important.
 As we said, a report usually assists in decision-making and addresses certain issues.
-You can state them in the beginning of the report.
+You can state them at the beginning of the report.
+The more clear and specific the goal, the better will be the content.
+You won’t lose time on adjusting information when you present your purpose in a clear and well-defined manner.

 - Present your findings: explain how you uncovered them, and how you interpreted them that way.
-Answer to the original issue by detailing the action to take to overcome it, and provide recommendations leading to a better decision-making.
-A best practice to present the insights you drawn out are the use of business dashboards that communicate data visually in a very efficient way.
-A dashboard software like datapine’s can precisely answer that need, while at the same time help you for the data exploration, which is a crucial part.
+Answer to the original issue by detailing the action to take to overcome it, and provide recommendations leading to a better decision-making process.
+A best practice to present the insights you have drawn out are the use of business dashboards that communicate data visually in a very efficient way.
+A dashboard software like datapine’s can precisely answer that need, while at the same time help you with the data exploration, which is a crucial part.
+When you click on a specific part of the dashboard, you can easily access your data in a more in-depth approach.
+Comparing your findings is also one of the features you can use if you are asking yourself what has changed in relation to a specific period.
+When you assess these datasets in just a few clicks on your monitor, the whole reporting process and measurement of your business strategy can be done in minutes, not days.
+Evaluating findings in today’s digital world has become one of the main focus of businesses wanting to stay competitive on the market.
+The faster you can do that, the more information you gain, the more successful in your actions you become.

 Business Report Examples And Templates